Training classes for seasoned and emerging actors, taught by industry professionals

 COST: $350 paid in two installments.

-APPLICATION GUIDELINES: FALL SESSION 2023
+APPLICATION GUIDELINES: SUMMER SESSION 2025

-APPLICATIONS OPEN: Applications accepted starting Sept 18th, 2023.
+APPLICATIONS OPEN: Applications accepted starting May 6th, 2025.

-APPLICATIONS CLOSED: Application deadline is Oct.
-12th, 2023 at midnight.
+APPLICATIONS CLOSED: Application deadline is June 1st, 2025 at midnight.

-APPLICANTS NOTIFIED: All applicants will be notified by Oct.
-14th, 2023, by end of day.
+APPLICANTS NOTIFIED: All applicants will be notified by June 6th, 2025, by end of day.

-Limited financial assistance may be available, upon request.
+Financial assistance may be available, upon request.

 PLAYWRIGHTS